 I have been a classroom teacher at the elementary level for three years and am highly dedicated to what I do.
 I believe my job, as an instructor, is to create an atmosphere that fosters learning.
 I am an instructor because I am dedicated to guiding students through the learning process, in addition to a passion for the material I present.
 One of the best ways to foster learning is to demonstrate those feelings to my students.
 I encourage learning by creating a relaxed environment for students, stimulating conversation about concepts being presented and organizing material in a way that makes it easiest to understand.
 I treat subject matter as interconnected, emphasizing that everything students are learning fits together into a holistic understanding of the world, from which they develop their personal worldview.
 Finally, I believe that respect for my students is one of the most important things I can show - not only to encourage their openness to the material I am presenting, but also to inspire them to respect each other and all other people.

 One of the most important concepts I hope to convey to students is that learning is a process that never ends.
 For me, the learning process includes improving myself professionally.
 I want to read more about formal learning theories to understand more thoroughly how learning takes place.
 Finally, I plan to experiment with different methods and means of presenting information to students I tutor in order to improve the learning atmosphere I create for each individual student.

-Purdue University-Main Campus - Bachelors, Elementary Education
+Undergraduate Degree: Purdue University-Main Campus - Bachelors, Elementary Education

 4th Grade Reading